ventus-ag/documentation/content/products/networking/manage-networks.md

 For more information about Networks and Subnets, please, see the next articles: [Networks](https://docs.ventuscloud.eu/products/networking/networks/), [Subnets](https://docs.ventuscloud.eu/products/networking/subnets/).

+Also, you can create new VM and immediately associate it with Interface of this Network, during it's creation.
+To find information about how to create Virtual Machine use the article [Virtual Machines](https://docs.ventuscloud.eu/products/compute/virtual-machines/);

 ## Remove Interface
 To remove the Interface from the corresponding VM, do the following:
 - identify unnecessary Interface on the NETWORKS & SECURITY TAB of the *selected VM detailed page*;